awtrix/AWTRIX2.0-Docs/en-en/icondb.md

 To view an icon on your matrix, simply click on it.
 When you leave the page, AWTRIX returns to normal mode.

-  Click on the first icon named **"New Icon "** to create a new icon.
-This link changes to AWTRIXER.

   > In the upper right corner you can search for icons by icon name.

   <div align=center>
   <img width="800" src="..\assets\db.gif"/>